Voronenko/ps_oneliners/Readme.md

 Put overrides only into $overrideParams , other will be picked up from default values in install script.
-Pros - you can detect and programmatically amend override params.
+Pros - you can detect and programmatically amend override parameters.

 ```ps